rgommers/joblib/doc/logger.rst

 settings can be controlled like::

     from joblib import logger
-    logger.start(filename='example.log', rotating=True, numlogs=25)
+    logger.set_log_options(filename='example.log', rotating=True, numlogs=25)

-.. note:: The ``logger.start()`` interface is designed to be as simple as
+.. note:: The ``logger.set_log_options()`` interface is designed to be as
-          possible to use.
+          simple as possible to use.
 Users familiar with the `logging` module from the Python standard library can use its interface instead if preferred.
 For documentation we refer to XXX:link.

 Controlling formatting